paultrisha1999/Nasscom_vsd_soc_design/README.md

 ## 📚 Table of Contents

-1. Day 1: Introduction to Open-Source EDA, OpenLane, and Sky130 PDK
+1. Day 1: Inception of open-source EDA, OpenLANE and Sky130 PDK
-2. Day 2: Floorplanning Fundamentals and Library Cells
+2. Day 2: Good FloorPlan Vs Bad FloorPlan and Introduction to Library Cells
-3. Day 3: Magic Layout and SPICE-based Characterization
+3. Day 3: Design library cell using Magic Layout and ngspice characterization
-4. Day 4: Timing Analysis and Clock Tree Essentials
+4. Day 4: Pre-layout timing analysis and importance of good clock tree
-5. Day 5: RTL to GDSII Flow - Final Integration
+5. Day 5: Final steps for RTL2GDS using tritonRoute and openSTA

 ---

 ## 📆 Day-wise Summaries

-## Day 1: Introduction to Open-Source EDA, OpenLane, and Sky130 PDK
+## Day 1: Inception of open-source EDA, OpenLANE and Sky130 PDK

 ### How to Talk to Computers